MANCHESTER UNIVERSITY 1950-1953

 “We find that the month in which you are born matters for test scores at ages 7, 11, 14 and 16, with younger children performing significantly worse, on average, than their older peers.
 Furthermore, almost all of this difference is due to the fact that younger children sit exams up to one year earlier than older cohort members.
 The difference in test scores at age 16 potentially affects the number of pupils who stay on beyond compulsory schooling, with predictable labour market consequences.
 Indeed, we find that the impact of month of birth persists into higher education (college) decisions, with age 19/20 participation declining monotonically with month of birth”.

 Perhaps another reason for my modest academic achievements at boarding school was lack of ongoing parental encouragement, as our parents were not there to give help and encouragement as seems to occur in many homes nowadays.
+Our only contact with home was one letter each week and two parental weekend visits each three month term.
 The involvement and help from parents is so obvious in many families today, particularly in middle class families.
-Undoubtedly at Giggleswick in the Forties achievement at sports was more highly regarded than academic ability at a schools such as Giggleswick where sport was all.
-Interestingly, as described above, the birthday factor is also apparent in sporting achievement as already noted by the birthday dates of successful junior ice hockey players in Canada.
+Undoubtedly, in the Forties, achievement at sports was more highly regarded than academic ability at a schools such as Giggleswick where sport was all.
+The birthday factor is also apparent in sporting achievement as already noted by the birthday dates of successful junior ice hockey players in Canada.

 So, still quite undecided as my school years drew to a close in 1950, but thinking in terms of something in the scientific/medical/ dental/ pharmacy area I gratefully accepted a place on the combined medical/dental course at Manchester University.
 This was the start of three very happy and interesting years in Manchester, although at the start I was very apprehensive as to my ability to manage a university degree course.
 However, fortunately I decided to “give it a go”!